Brazil wins, comes alive for World Cup despite protests

 More than 10 were arrested in the southern host city of Porto Alegre, a police spokesman said.
 Demonstrators there overturned a police car and smashed bank windows.

-Led by 22-year-old star striker Neymar, the team is widely fancied to win a record sixth World Cup - and its first on home soil.
-Neymar scored twice and was named man of the match in the win against Croatia.
+Led by 22-year-old star striker Neymar, the team is favored to win its record sixth World Cup - and its first on home soil.

-In Salvador, another host city, locals sang soccer songs and beat drums as others hung yellow and green streamers.
+In Salvador, another host city, locals were singing soccer songs and playing drums as others hung yellow and green streamers.

 “You can feel the atmosphere building up with fans coming here in good spirits,” said Ben, an English fan in the sweltering Amazon city of Manaus.

-Brazil’s performance as host will also give clues as to how it might do in two years, when Rio hosts the Olympics.
+Brazil’s performance in hosting the World Cup will also give clues as to how well it will do in two years, when it plays host to the Olympics.

-Additional reporting by Paulo Prada and Rodrigo Viga Gaier in Rio de Janeiro; Fabiola Gomes, Brad Haynes, Alberto Alerigi, Caroline Stauffer and Esteban Israel in Sao Paulo, Neil Maidment in Salvador, David Ljunggren in Manaus and Andrew Cawthorne in Porto Alegre; Editing by Kieran Murray
+Additional reporting by Paulo Prada and Rodrigo Viga Gaier in Rio de Janeiro and Fabiola Gomes, Brad Haynes, Alberto Alerigi, Caroline Stauffer and Esteban Israel in Sao Paulo, Neil Maidment in Salvador, David Ljunggren in Manaus and Andrew Cawthorne in Porto Alegre.
+Editing by Kieran Murray